Dates & Prices

 Day 7

-GranadaThis morning you’ll enjoy breakfast with your group at Cafe de las Sonrisas – a local café run entirely by deaf people.
+GranadaThis morning you’ll have breakfast with your group at Cafe de las Sonrisas – a local café run entirely by deaf people.
 The café's owner is aiming to bridge the gap and inspire other business owners to employ local people living with disabilities.
-Then, you’re free to explore Granada – one of Central America’s least spoiled colonial towns.
-Maybe you’d like to take a guided tour of the city, bargain hard in the markets, or wander the cobblestone streets, snapping photos of the colourful buildings.
-If you’re an adventure enthusiast, opt to hire a kayak and paddle around the islets of Lake Nicaragua, rent a bicycle and ride to Laguna De Apoyo (a 200-year-old lake set into a lush forest crater), or hike through the flora and fauna along the Mombacho volcano crater trail.
+Then, you’re free to explore Granada – one of Central America’s least spoiled towns.
+Maybe you’d like to take a guided tour of the city, visit the markets or wander the cobblestone streets, snapping photos of the colourful buildings.
+If you’re an adventure enthusiast, opt to hire a kayak and paddle around the islets of Lake Nicaragua, rent a bike and ride to Laguna De Apoyo (a 200-year-old lake set into a lush forest crater), or hike through the flora and fauna along the Mombacho volcano crater trail.
 For a cultural insight into the heritage of the Nicaraguan people, the city of Masaya or the ‘City of the Flowers’ offers a mixture of folkloric entertainment, from marimba music to street theatre.
-Tonight, maybe enjoy an evening along Calle la Calzada, where you can grab a drink at one of the many outdoor bars and watch the wandering performers bring the street to life.
+Tonight, maybe spend your evening along Calle la Calzada, where you can grab a drink at one of the many outdoor bars and watch the wandering performers bring the street to life.

 Meals: Breakfast -